GlitchEnzo/NuGetForUnity/README.md

 ### Storing credentials outside of the project `NuGet.config` file

-When using a custom NuGet server that requires a `UserName` and a `Password` you probably wouldn't store it in the `NuGet.config` file that is stored in the Unity Project as it will be committed to source control.
-So we support loading the `packageSourceCredentials` section from the system or user-specific `nuget.config` file.
-The storage location of the system or user-specific `nuget.config` file is documented at [Microsoft's NuGet Configuration](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior) (e.g. on Windows `%appdata%\NuGet\NuGet.Config`).
+When using a custom NuGet server that requires a `UserName` and a `Password`, you probably wouldn't store it in the `NuGet.config` file that is stored in the Unity Project as it will be committed to source control.
+Therefore, we support loading the `packageSourceCredentials` section from the system or user-specific `nuget.config` file.
+The storage location of the system or user-specific `nuget.config` files are documented at [Microsoft's NuGet Configuration](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior) (e.g., on Windows `%AppData%\NuGet\NuGet.Config`).

 ## Disable automatic referencing of assemblies